 Explore use cases for VR/AR to drive customer retention and new revenue streams.
 In addition to the current focus on entertainment and online gaming, consider alliances with industry or professional groups.
 The goal is to become the preferred provider of, say, VR-enabled services for equipment repair or in-home medical care.

 Investigate options for interactive content and storytelling.
 Consider how to monetize the creation and sharing of that content with others.
 Areas to explore include prototyping new tools and platforms to make content control easier.

 The third installment of our series will explore how Gen Now balances privacy with value.
 Visit us at cognizant.com/cmt to download the full report, “The Youth Boom is Here."
-To learn more, visit the Generation Nowsection of our website or contact us.
+To learn more, visit our website or contact us.